Our Story

 Founder & Executive Director

-Adela Barajas and seven other siblings grew up in the South Central Los Angeles area and attended local schools.
-When her sister-in-law, Laura, was murdered in a drive-by shooting, she was compelled to become a part of the solution.
-She became a community advocate and is committed to finding ways to turn such tragedies into positive outcomes for her family and community.
+Adela Barajas and seven other siblings grew up in the South Central Los Angeles area.
+When her sister-in-law, Laura, was murdered in a drive-by shooting, she was compelled to become part of the solution — becoming a community advocate committed to turning tragedy into positive outcomes for her family and community.

 Yadira Hernandez Herrera